-The VSP is a written report and/or an Incident Action Plan specific to the missing / lost person and the environment they were lost in.
+The VSP is a written report and/or through components of NIMS-compatible Incident Action Plan specific to the missing / lost person and the environment they were lost in.
 It contains the points of information, an analysis, mapping and other data used by SAR planners and resources to indicate where a subject is likely to be.

 How is the VSP Analysis performed?

 The VSP involves the analysis of factors unique to every search including: Lost Person Behavior and the relevance of physical, psychological, and pharmacological influences on the subject, statistical data gathered from more than fifty-thousand search and rescue incident reports from around the world, evaluation of all transportation modes, review and analysis of current and historical weather (METAR) data, terrain and vegetation information, cell and radar forensic information, and other data unique to the incident.
 This data is then evaluated through a "human algorithm" heavily dependent on the experience of the VSP Analysis team members.